 Who Can I Hold Liable for My Drunk Driving Accident in Atlanta?

-The drunk driver is almost always responsible for the repayment of your damages.
+In most cases, the drunk driver must pay for your repairs and other property damages.
 However, there are situations in which you can hold another party responsible for your drunk driving accident.
-For example, the Georgia “Dram Shop Law” holds accountable any business owner who knowingly sells alcohol to an intoxicated customer or guest.

 - Handling communications with insurance companies and other third parties